kdeldycke/meta-package-manager/docs/bar-plugin.md

 Releases of the plugin is synchronized with the package.
 Both share the exact same version to simplify management.
-This explain why the plugin could appears jumpimg ahead of a couple of major/minor version while providing tiny or no changes at all.
+This explain why the plugin could appears jumping ahead a couple of major/minor versions while providing tiny or no changes at all.

 A release is ready when both the package and the plugin reach a stable state.

-If the plugin has been changed between releases, a [copy of the plugin is pushed](https://github.com/matryer/xbar-plugins/pulls?q=is%3Apr%20%22Meta%20Package%20Manager%22) to the
-[official Xbar plugin repository](https://github.com/matryer/xbar-plugins/blob/master/Dev/meta_package_manager.7h.py).
+If the plugin has been changed between releases, a [copy of the plugin is pushed](https://github.com/matryer/xbar-plugins/pulls?q=is%3Apr%20%22Meta%20Package%20Manager%22) under the name `meta_package_manager.7h.py`, to the [official Xbar plugin repository](https://github.com/matryer/xbar-plugins/blob/master/Dev/meta_package_manager.7h.py).

 ## Release process